 Twitter allows people to post updates of where they are, what they’re doing, or what they’re interested in.
-The catch is that each post can only contain 140 characters, so most people post frequently and get right to the point.
-This allows you to post need-to-know information quickly so your friends and family can get an idea of what’s going on in your life right now.
-A lot of other users on Twitter -- including celebrities, corporations, and other organizations -- do so, too, so you can be in the know when their next big development happens.
+Because each post can only contain 140 characters, most people post frequently and get right to the point.
+This allows you to post need-to-know information quickly so your friends and family can get an idea of what’s going on in your life at this moment.
+A lot of other users (including celebrities, corporations, and other organizations) do so, too, so you can be in the know when their next big development happens.

+Sign up for a account, create a profile, and then just start “tweeting.”
 You only have 140 characters with which to make a message on Twitter, so be brief!
-Not to worry, though: 140 characters is enough to accommodate pictures, hyperlinks, or even videos (if you’re using Twitter's mobile app)!
+Not to worry, though: 140 characters is enough to accommodate pictures, hyperlinks, or even videos (if you’re using its mobile app)!

 Twitter uses a system called “hashtags” (words, abbreviations, or phrases preceded by the “#” symbol) that let people organize their posts.
 You can use this system to see what the popular topics on Twitter are.
 It might even lead you to important news updates!